Michael Brantley Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.52).
+- The Diamondbacks have a 4.50 team ERA that ranks 20th among all league pitching staffs.

-- Diamondbacks pitchers combine to allow 195 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (195 total, 1.2 per game).

-- In his last outing on Sunday against the New York Yankees, the right-hander went six scoreless innings while surrendering three hits.
+- In his most recent outing on Monday against the New York Yankees, the righty went five innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.